 - Treatments you have had recently or in the past.

-- The physical requirements of your job, lifestyle or leisure activities that may affect your condition or treatment.
+- The physical requirements of your job, lifestyle or leisure activities and how your injury or condition is affecting your life.

 What does the physical exam include?

-The physiotherapist does a physical evaluation.
+The physiotherapist or athletic therapist does a physical evaluation.
 Changing or removing clothes may be required to see the problem area.

 What if I am not satisfied with the service provided?

-- Successful physiotherapy is based on good communication between you and your physiotherapist.
-Your physiotherapist may not be aware there is a problem unless you tell them.
-If after discussing your concerns you are still not satisfied, please ask to speak to the Physiotherapy or Clinic Manager.
+Successful physiotherapy and athletic therapy is based on good communication between you and your therapist.
+Your therapist may not be aware there is a problem unless you tell them.
+If you are still not satisfied after discussing your concerns with your physiotherapist, please contact our Physiotherapy Manager or Clinic Manager.